Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 Root acceptance is provisional deliberation state until live injection.
 A bounded post-accept deadline may withdraw that root before selection; after selection receives a still-accepted matching root, local timeout or diagnostic state such as `entropyFailed_` must not override it.
+The deterministic selector may still reject an empty, malformed, or below-tier accepted map.
 A node with no accepted root at injection falls back through the normal missing-accepted-root path.

 Non-fallback selection consumes the exact locally held SIDECAR map whose root equals `acceptedEntropySetHash_`.
 Every leaf must be content-addressed under